library-data-platform/ldlite/srs.md

 see the [ldpmarc readme
 file](https://github.com/library-data-platform/ldpmarc/blob/main/README.md)
 for installation and usage documentation, but again note that LDP is not required for this process.

-However, the `main` branch of ldpmarc should be used because v1.2.0 does not include the changes made for compatibility with LDLite.
+The `main` branch of ldpmarc should be used because v1.2.0 does not include the changes made for compatibility with LDLite.

 Since ldpmarc is designed to work with LDP, it looks for database connection parameters in a JSON configuration file called